xmartlabs/xmartlabs.github.io/_posts/2020-05-04-Why-Sign-in-with-Apple-and-integration-guide.md

 Even though *Sign in with Apple* is multiplatform which means we can make it work on the web, Android devices, Windows apps and platforms provided by Apple.
 The user still needs to have an Apple device to complete the two-factor authentication, upon Apple Id login the user receives a 2FA code from apple in their device.
 So if your app is available for not Apple devices owners just allowing *Sign in with Apple* is not an option.

-Now, you should have a better idea of what's *Sign in with Apple* and .
 At this point you should have gotten the point of all the benefits in adopting Sign in with Apple in your app and be able to decide if it's useful for your app.
 So now let's move on to a step by step integration guide.

 ## Integration guide